Ewa6/quoteable-service/docs/tutorials/update-subscribers-quote-preferences.md

 - You can update any combination of quote preferences (health, love, helping others) in a single request.
 - If you only want to update one preference, only include that field in your request body.
-- The API will return the entire updated subscriber object, including fields you didn't modify.
+- The API returns the entire updated subscriber object, including fields you didn't modify.
-- At least one quote preference should be set to true to ensure the subscriber receives quotes.
+- In this mock API, JSON Server stores the preference values that you send.
+Add preference validation in your own application if you need it.

 ## Prerequisites

 Before you start this tutorial:

 <ul class="checkbox-list" style="list-style-type: none;">
-  <li style="list-style-type: none;"><input type="checkbox"> Ensure you have access to the Quoteable API.</li>
+  <li style="list-style-type: none;"><input type="checkbox"> Make sure you have access to the Quoteable Service API.</li>
-  <li style="list-style-type: none;"><input type="checkbox"> Ensure you have a tool like Postman or cURL installed to make API requests.</li>
+  <li style="list-style-type: none;"><input type="checkbox"> Make sure you have a tool such as Postman or cURL installed to make API requests.</li>
   <li style="list-style-type: none;"><input type="checkbox"> Know the <code>id</code> of the subscriber whose preferences you want to update.</li>
 </ul>

 ## Update subscriber's quote preferences

-To update a subscriber's quote preferences, you need to send a `PATCH` request to the `/subscribers/{id}` endpoint with the updated preference information.
+To update a subscriber's quote preferences, send a `PATCH` request to the `/subscribers/{id}` endpoint with the updated preference information.

+For endpoint details, see [Update a subscriber](../api/subscribers-patch-subscriber.html).

 Follow these steps:

-1. Open your API testing tool (e.g., Postman).
+1. Open your API testing tool, such as Postman.
 2. Create a new request with the following details:
     - METHOD: PATCH
-    - URL: `http://localhost:3000/subscribers/{id}` (replace `{id}` with the actual subscriberId)
+    - URL: `http://localhost:3000/subscribers/{id}` (replace `{id}` with the actual subscriber ID)
     - Headers:
         - Content-Type: application/json
-        - Add any required authentication headers (if applicable).
     - Request:

 ```shell